 Our first objective is to identify whether, at the community level, the net outcome of animal-mediated pollination is facilitation or competition.
 The first line of evidence can be found in the relationship between heterospecific and conspecific pollen deposited in plant stigmas [@tur_evaluating_2016].
 This is so because heterospecific pollen can be seen as a cost that plants must pay for receiving conspecific pollen from shared pollinators.
 A negative relationship (when shared pollinators increase heterospecific pollen loads and decrease conspecific loads) may indicate that competition for pollination is strong.
 This negative relationship could arise, for example, when another, more dominant species, monopolizes a limited number of pollinators [@mitchell_new_2009], when heterospecific pollen deposited in the stigma interferes with deposition of conspecific pollen [@runquist_pollinator-mediated_2012], or when conspecific pollen is lost to heterospecific stigmas [@mitchell_new_2009; @muchhala_interspecific_2012].
 In contrast, a positive relationship is what should be observed if facilitation is the dominant outcome.
 For example, when the abundance of shared pollinators is positively influenced by floral resources and these positive effects ripple through the mutualistic network in a chain of positive feedback loops [@liao_presence_2011].

-The second line of evidence could be obtained by examining the difference between the amount conspecific pollen deposited in flower stigmas with and without animal-mediated pollination.
+The second line of evidence could be obtained by examining the difference between the amount of conspecific pollen deposited in flower stigmas with and without animal-mediated pollination.
 Self-pollination can be favourable to plant reproduction when competition for pollination is strong because it provides insurance against a poor pollination service [@kalisz_benefits_2003].
 If competition for pollination is sufficiently strong, then the amount of conspecific pollen deposited in flower stigmas when animal pollination is prevented could be higher than when floral visits are allowed.
 In contrast, the opposite pattern may indicate that plants benefit from animal-mediated pollination---even a small difference between outcross and self-pollen may be important to plant fitness [@ref].
 This is particularly so for species that are not self-fertile or those in which self-fertilization is rarely effective due to a temporary separation in the maturation of the sexes (dichogamy).

 Data collection

 In each of the studied communities, we quantified pollen deposition in a subset of plant species between December 2010 and February 2011.
-This subset comprised of between three and nine common insect-pollinated (entomophilous) species that were flowering during the sampling period (see Figure @ref(fig:fig-trade-off-predictions)a).
+This subset comprised between three and nine common insect-pollinated (entomophilous) plant species that were flowering during the sampling period (see Figure @ref(fig:fig-trade-off-predictions)a).
 We chose plant species such that they cover a wide range on a specialization-generalization gradient as well as a wide range of abundances.
-Briefly, in each of the selected plants, we removed all flowers leaving only buds that were expected to go into florescence on the next day.
+Briefly, in each of the selected plants, we removed all flowers, leaving only buds that were expected to go into florescence on the next day.
 Approximately a quarter of these buds were bagged to prevent animal pollination.
-Two days after inflorescence, we counted the pollen grains in the remaining flowers' pistils, classified them between conspecific and heterospecific pollen, and calculated the number of pollen grains per stigma in each flower.
+Two days after inflorescence?, we counted the pollen grains in the remaining flowers' pistils, classified them between conspecific and heterospecific pollen, and calculated the number of pollen grains per stigma in each flower.
 More details about the study sites and data collection and laboratory protocols can be found in @marrero_agricultural_2016.

 Data analysis